Gottorf Castle: History

-The estate became a European cultural centre in the reign of Frederick III, Duke of Holstein-Gottorp, (1597–1659).
-The castle was built by the famous Swedish architect Nicodemus Tessin the Younger (1697-1703).
+The estate became a European cultural centre during the 1616–1659 reign of Frederick III, Duke of Holstein-Gottorp.
+The castle was built between 1697 and 1703 by the famous Swedish architect Nicodemus Tessin the Younger.

 After the ducal lineage of Gottorp were forced to move out in 1702, the palace, now occupied by the Danish, fell into disuse and disrepair in 1713 under the reign of Frederick IV of Denmark.
 Pieces of furniture, art and other interior were gradually moved out of the palace, and the structures were used both as Danish and Prussian barracks in the 19th century.

 During World War II, the estate was used as a displaced persons camp.

 Since 1947, the palace has been renovated and restored through a series of initiatives.
 The restoration was considered complete in 1996.
 The palace is now owned by a foundation of the State of Schleswig-Holstein and houses the State Art and Cultural History Museum and the State Archeological Museum.